Our Bentley Turbo R project turned out not to be quite as disastrous as some had anticipated. Here’s what it’s like to live with this British behemoth

 The reasoning was perhaps more sensible: there’s little point in running a pristine Turbo R for a magazine project as the car would provide very little to write about, yet an example with low mileage should in theory avoid some of the really costly issues these cars can suffer from.
 We’d also looked at enough examples already to know where the bodywork issues are normally lurking and this one looked to be in far better shape than any of the others at a similar price level.

 And so it was that a deal was done with the Bentley’s vendor which meant that early one February morning I found myself in our company car park trying to coax our Mk3 Escort 1.3GL project car into life, the Ford having been taken in part exchange.

-First impressions were broadly good, although the fact that its hefty 2.5-tonne bulk meant it wouldn’t fit on the delivery transporter meant it had arrived under its own power, so winter road dirt was obscuring the true condition of the Cobalt Blue paintwork.
+First impressions of the Turbo R were broadly good, although the fact that its hefty 2.5-tonne bulk meant it wouldn’t fit on the delivery transporter meant it had arrived under its own power, so winter road dirt was obscuring the true condition of the Cobalt Blue paintwork.